chakra-ui/chakra-ui/.changeset/modern-ads-glow.md

 "@chakra-ui/checkbox": patch
 ---

-Fix issue where shows console warning due to `preventDefault` call in pointer event on mobile
+Fix issue where browser shows console warning due to `preventDefault` call in pointer event on mobile